c2-ScholarFund/ScholarFund/frontend/README.md

 1. Clone the repository from GitHub: `git clone <repository-url>`
 2. Install the necessary dependencies by running the command: `npm install`
 3. Set up a MongoDB database and configure the connection settings.
-4. Run the server using the command: `npm start`
+4. Run the server using the command: `npm run dev `
-5. Open your web browser and navigate to `http://localhost:3000` to access the application.
+5. Open your web browser and navigate to `http://localhost:5173/` to access the application.

 ## :raised_hands: Contributing